What is Google Cloud HSM? How to Protect Data in Google Cloud?

 Encrypt Data in Transit:

-Secure data that is sent between applications at the Google Cloud and Google Cloud services too as within Google Cloud employ TLS (Transport Layer Security).
+Secure data that is sent between applications at the Google Cloud and Google Cloud services, too, as Google Cloud employs TLS (Transport Layer Security).

 Implement Access Controls:

-IAM experience (Identity and Access Management) is leveraged to manage access authorizations of resources of Google Cloud.
-Place users, service accounts and groups in roles with principle of least privilege, hence granting the users, service accounts and groups the least number of permissions as possible.
+IAM experience (Identity and Access Management) is leveraged to manage access authorizations of Google Cloud resources.
+Place users, service accounts, and groups in roles with the principle of least privilege, hence granting the users, service accounts, and groups the least number of permissions possible.

-By means of VPC Service Controls you can configure certain access boundaries for Google Cloud resources, within determined network perimeters, which may be used for network segmentation and thus, help to prevent data exfiltration.
+Using VPC Service Controls, you can configure certain access boundaries for Google Cloud resources within determined network perimeters, which may be used for network segmentation and, thus, help to prevent data exfiltration.

 Monitor and Audit:

-Enable Cloud Audit Logs which are capable of tracking and logging access to your Google Cloud resources like a data access facilitator and administrative activities.
-Stackdriver Logging and Monitoring must be used in order to analyze logs and to set up often to monitor suspicious activities.
+Enable Cloud Audit Logs capable of tracking and logging access to your Google Cloud resources like a data access facilitator and administrative activities.
+Stackdriver Logging and Monitoring must be used to analyze logs and to set up often to monitor suspicious activities.

 Data Loss Prevention (DLP) API from Google Cloud is used in order to screen and categorize sensitive information, facilitate unauthorized exposure as well as meet regulations.